Trisfald/veridia-rpg/Traits.md

 ##### *Requisites: way of the mage 4, fighting of the elements*
 ##### Cost: 3 experience points
 Lightning empowers your weapon.
 It deals two additional points of elemental damage.\
-At any time you can use part of the remaining energy to cast lightning bolt.\
+At any time you can use part of the remaining energy to cast lightning bolt (only if you have such trait).\
 Each attack that manages to inflict damage consumes one charge.

 ### Solid-state eraser